 Reading this verdict, I feel a rush of surprise, a shock that’s too startled to be relief.
 Injustice towards the powerful is mostly assumed.
 Our systems are set up to protect men from the onslaught of women.
 This has been true since even before the days of Artemisia Gentileschi, who painted the rage of the injustices done to her into the hands of Judith and the head of Holofernes.

 Virtue is not the order of the day, I learned fairly quickly.
 Much more quickly than I would have liked.
-And the adults in charge, you realize almost just as quickly, aren’t always right and certainly aren’t just.
-If the measure of an adult, as a child, is to care for others before yourself, than the large majority of adults are falling short, and always—unfortunately—have.
+This realization develops in tandem with the growing knowledge that the adults in charge are not gods: they are not always right and certainly aren’t just.
+If the measure of an adult, in the eyes of a child, is to be someone who cares for others before yourself, than the large majority of adults are falling short, and always—unfortunately—have.

-Some people believe that the arc of history bends towards justice and that progress is a net positive.
+Some people believe, Dr. King was one of them, that the arc of history bends towards justice.
+There are those who are optimistic enough to believe that progress is a net positive.
 I do not know that this is true.
 It seems to me that history, as such, will always lead to unjust executions, to oppression, to the powerful growing more powerful, sated on the universe’s entropy.

 But history includes within it triumphs of something different than just humanity.
 History includes within acts of, dare I say it, grace.
 Events that leave their footprints in history, that changes its direction.
 This, I think, is what we hope for, not that progress will save us, but that grace will interrupt our progress.